 On study leave Sept.
 1, 2020 to Aug.
 31, 2021

-Anne Murphy is Associate Professor in the Department of Asian Studies at the University of British Columbia.
-Until commencing her study leave on 1 September 2020, she served as Director of the Centre for India and South Asia Research in the Institute of Asian Research/School for Public Policy and Global Affairs from 1 July 2019 to 31 August 2020 (and Co-Director from 2017-2019), and Associate Dean in the Faculty of Graduate and Postdoctoral Studies (2018-2020).
-She is founder and Lead of the Interdisciplinary Histories Research Cluster at UBC, a role she will continue with Associate Lead Chris Lee (English/Asian Canadian Asian Migration Studies) during her study leave.
-(For more about the Cluster and its work, see: https://histories-cluster.ubc.ca/) She was elected to the UBC Senate, representing the Joint Faculties, from 2017-2020.
+Anne Murphy is Associate Professor in the Department of Asian Studies at the University of British Columbia, and is founder (in 2019) and Lead of the Interdisciplinary Histories Research Cluster at UBC, a role she continues with Associate Lead Chris Lee (English/Asian Canadian Asian Migration Studies) in the 2020-2021 academic year.
+(For more about the Cluster and its work, see: https://histories-cluster.ubc.ca/).
+She served as Director of the Centre for India and South Asia Research in the Institute of Asian Research/School for Public Policy and Global Affairs from 1 July 2019 to 31 August 2020, and Co-Director from 2017-2019, and Associate Dean in the Faculty of Graduate and Postdoctoral Studies (2018-2020).
+She was elected to the UBC Senate, representing the Joint Faculties, from 2017-2020.